Wireless emergency button for enhanced safety

 Portable, wireless emergency stop button Indus Gemini

 People often think that having an emergency stop hardwired minimizes the risk of a failure and guarantees 100% safety to the mechanic.
 From a technical point of view, the wired emergency stop seems absolutely safe.
 But is that always the case?

 The Indus 1S; is even safer now

 The Indus 1S is completely new.
 In addition to an improved radio protocol with the chance of interference from other transmitters drastically reduced, the Indus1 now works via narrowband 868 MHz.
 Furthermore the range has been improved to 600 meters in open field and Tyro has gone a step further in eliminating all possible risks by providing two emergency stop relays in the system.
 The system is provided with an EC type-examination certification and in compliance to the machine directives with Performance Level C (PL c).
 The Indus 1S cannot be combined with the first series Indus/Gemini.

 Usage time and charging

 The Indus 1S has a usage life of 50 hours continuous transmitting.
 When the wireless emergency stop is charging the system becomes non active.
 The transmitter is equipped with a Lithium-ion (Li-ion) battery 2350 mAh.
-Charging is best done in a temperature between 10°C and 45°C. The transmitter can however be used at temperatures between 0°C and 60°C.
+Charging is best done in a temperature between 10°C and 45°C. The transmitter can however be used at temperatures between -20°C and 60°C (no freezing).

 The technical operation of the wireless emergency stop